B-UMMI/INNUca/README.md

                         False)

 Trimmomatic options:
+  --trimVersion         0.38
+                        Tells INNUca.py which Trimmomatic version to use (available
+                        options: 0.36, 0.38) (default: 0.38)
   --trimKeepFiles       Tells INNUca.py to not remove the output of
                         Trimmomatic (default: False)
   --doNotTrimCrops      Tells INNUca.py to not cut the beginning and end of